davdtheemonk/Dealflow/README.md

 ### Error Handling and Validation

 - Implement proper error handling and validation mechanisms.
-- Handle unexpected scenarios gracefully and validate user inputs on both the client and server sides.
+- Handle unexpected scenarios such as errors while fetching remote data from Mockaroo.

 ### Performance Optimization

 - Optimize code and algorithms for improved performance.
-- Minimize unnecessary operations, reduce network requests, and implement caching strategies where applicable.
+- Minimize unnecessary operations to reduce network requests

 ### Documentation and Issue Tracking